signalfx/signalfx-agent/docs/remote-config.md

 ### Optional paths
 You may want to allow for globbed paths that don't actually match anything.
-This is very useful for specifying a directory of extra monitor configurations that may be empty such as the following:
+This is very useful for specifying a directory of extra monitor configurations that may be empty, such as the following:

 ```yaml
 signalFxAccessToken: abcd